 - Willing to find own temporary replacements -- When unavailable to come in for scheduled readings (except in cases of personal emergencies).
 This is done using an on-call reader mass email list that you are added to when accepted to be a volunteer.

 - Able to have a regular assignment - Those who start off as on-call readers should be willing to move into a regularly scheduled position (no more than 2 - 3 x a month) if one becomes available.
 Some readers start off on-call, others begin with regular assignments, depending on what is open at the time.
 If you start off as an on-call or 'sub' reader, you should be willing to move into a regular slot if one eventually becomes available (though subs often move into regular spots, future regular positions aren't guaranteed).
-We understand traveling happens but we are looking for someone who does not regularly leave San Diego monthly.
+We understand that volunteers will have occasional travel conflicts, but we are looking for someone who does not regularly leave San Diego monthly.